Jaejae1107/Jaejae1107.github.io/_pages/about.md

     <p>Dublin, California</p>
     <p>Seoul, South Korea</p>

-Professional & Academic Journey: true # includes a list of news items
+news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---